jiadaizhao/LeetCode/0201-0300/0284-Peeking Iterator/README.md

 Calling hasNext() after that should return false.
 ```

-Follow up: How would you extend your design to be generic and work with all types, not just integer?
+**Follow up:** How would you extend your design to be generic and work with all types, not just integer?

-Companies: Google, Apple, Yahoo

-Related Topics: Design

-Similar Questions: Binary Search Tree Iterator, Flatten 2D Vector, Zigzag Iterator